 • Master’s degree in biology or related fields (must be awarded prior to the starting date)

-• Will to learn, ability to work in a team, passion for fieldwork and/or insects
+• Will to learn, ability to work in a team as well as individually, passion for fieldwork and/or insects

 • Basic knowledge of statistical analysis

 • 5 weeks of paid holiday per year (for 1 FTE)